zabbix-tools/libzbxpgsql/_docs/agent-keys.md

 This document describes all of the Zabbix agent item keys that are made available for querying by `libzbxpgsql`.

-Theses keys may be queried using `zabbix_get` or by adding Items, Discovery Rules and Item Prototypes to Templates and/or Hosts in Zabbix.
+These keys may be queried using `zabbix_get` or by adding Items, Discovery Rules and Item Prototypes to Templates and/or Hosts in Zabbix.

 Agent item keys are broken up into the following categories: